anvaribs/cs395t-f17/README.md

 ## How ro predict based on a model and a dataset (train or valid)
 run the following from model directory:

-python fine-tune.py --make_conf_mat="yes" --conf_mat_dataset="train" --conf_mat_model = "PUT MODEL NAME HERE"
+fine-tune.py --make_prediction="yes" --pred_dataset="train" --pred_model = "m_2017-10-06_02:10_inceptionv3_categorical_crossentropy_adam_lr0.001_epochs50_regnone_decay0.0_ft.model"
+Using TensorFlow backend.

+note:
+- the model should be in fitted_models
+- depending on the dataset you are interested in, you should choose train or valid
-if you want to run it on validation data put valid instead of train
+- the make_conf_mat should be yes if you want to make predictions

 this command prododuces predictions and stored the predictions and true labels.
 The next step is to use the model/plot/conf_matrix.ipynb